- Designing long-running workflows

 For a sample workflow, click here.

-To view a specific process details, hover over the process card and click View details .
+To view a specific process detail, hover over the process card and click View details .

-To dive further into details, click View process data for a specific entry.
-This expands the Input and Output/Result data of the corresponding process, to help you track the changes between entries.
+To view more specific details, select View process data for a specific entry.
+This expands the Input and Output/Result data of the corresponding process, to help you track the changes made between entries.

 To restart a process, kill it, or remove it from the entries list, click More options .

-- In the View Details page of the selected process, open the More Actions menu for a specific run.
+- On the View Details page of the selected process, open the More Actions menu for a specific run.